I Have Nothing: Commercial performance

 "I Have Nothing" was released as the third single from The Bodyguard in February 1993.
-The single debuted at number 42 on the US Billboard Hot 100 Singles chart, the issue date of February 27, 1993, when her two songs, "I Will Always Love You" and "I'm Every Woman" still placed within the top ten.
+The single debuted at number 42 on the US Billboard Hot 100 Singles chart as the Hot Shot Debut of the week, the issue date of February 27, 1993, when her two songs, "I Will Always Love You" and "I'm Every Woman" still placed within the top ten.
 Remarkably, for the weeks on the Billboard Hot 100 chart ending March 13 and 20, Houston had three songs inside the top 11, making her the first artist to achieve the trifecta on the same week since the Hot 100 began using Broadcast Data System and SoundScan data in 1991.
 On the Hot 100 Airplay chart, Houston equaled the feat with the aforementioned tracks on the February 27 and March 6 issues.
 The song peaked at number four on the Hot 100 on the April 3 issue, becoming Houston's 14th top five hit, spending 20 weeks on the chart.
 The single entered the Billboard Hot R&B Singles chart at number 37 on the February 27 issue and peaked at number four on the chart in the April 10 issue.
 The song reached number one on the Billboard Hot Adult Contemporary chart the issue dated May 1, 1993, and remained there for two weeks, becoming her tenth number-one song on the chart.
-It placed at number thirty and thirty-two on the Billboard Year-End Hot 100 and Hot R&B Singles charts respectively.
-On the Cash Box pop singles charts, the song peaked at number one on the week of April 10, 1993 and would remain at number one for three consecutive weeks, becoming Houston's eleventh number one single on the chart.
+It placed at number thirty, thirty-two and seventeen on the Billboard Year-End Hot 100, Hot R&B Singles and Adult Contemporary charts respectively.
+On the Cash Box pop singles charts, the song peaked at number one on the week of April 10, 1993 and would remain at number one for three consecutive weeks, becoming Houston's eleventh number one single on the chart and her twelfth overall number one hit in the United States.
 On Cash Box's R&B chart, it peaked at number two behind Silk's "Freak Me" on the week of April 24, 1993.

 The single was certified gold for shipments of 500,000 copies or more by the Recording Industry Association of America on June 1, 1993.
 On March 11, 2019, it was certified platinum for shipments of one million copies or more by the Recording Industry Association of America and then, two years later, on what would've been Houston's 58th birthday, the song was certified double-platinum for sales of two million copies or more.
 On June 25, 2025, the song was certified quadruple-platinum for sales of four million, becoming Houston's third highest-certified single in the United States after "I Wanna Dance with Somebody (Who Loves Me)" and "I Will Always Love You".